An Online Animal Resource Created By Experts

 It is our hope that this website will add to greater public awareness of animal issues and husbandry, help fill the void created by our isolation from so many of the animals we depend on and help correct the misinformation that too often leads to misguided and damaging personal as well as policy decisions in our culture.

 Our mission is to be a key resource for relaying interesting and factual information about animals.
-It’s a colossal mission, and not one that can be accomplished overnight, but we are committed to providing a truly valuable resource for animal enthusiasts and professionals everywhere.
+It’s a colossal mission and not one that can be accomplished overnight, but we are committed to providing a truly valuable resource for animal enthusiasts and professionals everywhere.
 Please stick around and watch us grow.
-If you like what you see, join in by contributing new information, photos, videos, scientific studies and articles.
+If you like what you see, join in by contributing new information, photos, videos, scientific studies, and articles.

-This website is a project of the National Animal Interest Alliance (NAIA) whose board members and their unique expertise working with animals is listed here.
+This website is a project of the National Animal Interest Alliance (NAIA) whose board members and their unique expertise working with animals are listed here.
 Please stay tuned and help us as we develop this resource.
 We have developed numerous ways for you to contribute your special knowledge.
-Write us at firstname.lastname@example.org for more information or visit the Participate section of the website.
+Write to us at email@example.com for more information or visit the Participate section of the website.

 1. A category-specific response to animals in the right human amygdala